Ego Ella May

-Ego Ella May (/ɛg-oʊ ˈɛl.ə meɪ/ eh-go eh-luh may born 1992) is an R&B, neo-soul, and contemporary jazz musician from South London, England.
+Ego Ella May (/ɛg-oʊ ˈɛl.ə meɪ/ eh-go eh-luh may; born Ego Ella Uche, 1992) is an R&B, neo-soul, and contemporary jazz musician from South London, England.

 Early life

 Ella May was born in Croydon.
 She was named for her Nigerian heritage and after Ella Fitzgerald.
 She started singing in her late teens.
 At age 19, she taught herself how to play guitar, make beats, and produce her own music.

 Career

 2014–2018

-In 2014, Ella May released her first EP, Breathing Underwater, which AFROPUNK stated, "gave me goose bumps from start to finish".
+In 2014, Ella May released her first EP, Breathing Underwater, which Afropunk stated, "gave me goose bumps from start to finish".
 Vice described her as "the future sound of neo-soul".

-In 2015, she published her EP, Zero, which SPIN dubbed, "an irresistible combination of soul, jazz and electronic".
+In 2015, she published her EP, Zero, which Spin dubbed "an irresistible combination of soul, jazz and electronic".

 In 2018, her track "Table for One", made The New York Times list of most notable new songs.
 It was included in the soundtrack for the third season of Sex Education.